Maximum likelihood estimation for mechanistic network models

 \section{Discussion}

-Mechanistic models are useful representations of the processes by which empirical networks grow and change over time.
+Mechanistic models are useful representations of the processes by which networks grow and change over time.
 The DMC model, for example, has proved to be an accurate representation of how protein-protein interaction networks change over time \cite{navlakha2011,middendorf2005}.
 However, the parameters of these models can be difficult to estimate using maximum likelihood estimation.
 This paper proposed a framework for estimating these parameters and evaluated that framework with the DMC model.

-When estimating $q_m$ and $q_c$ in a DMC graph, you can minimize RMSE and time by using the Minimize $Y(u,v)$ algorithm.
-If your goal is to estimate $\theta_n$, this is the worst algorithm you can use.
-No matter which algorithm you choose, a naive confidence interval will have low coverage.
+When estimating $q_m$ and $q_c$ in a DMC graph, one can minimize RMSE and time by using the Minimize $Y(u,v)$ algorithm.
+If the goal is to estimate $\theta_n$, this is the worst algorithm.
+No matter which algorithm one chooses, a naive confidence interval will have low coverage.
 More research is needed to determine how to calculate better standard errors than those one would use for a sequence of independent Bernoulli experiments.
 Averaging across observed values of $\theta_n$ will probably not improve the estimates of $q_m$ and $q_c$.
 The same can be said for using expectation-maximization (EM), although our results may arise from the fact that we used the maximum likelihood estimates as initial values for EM, and did not perturb them.
 Using other initial values may yield higher performance for EM.

 For graphs with 7 nodes, the Exhaustive algorithm had the worst RMSE for $q_m$.
 This is probably an example of overfitting.
 Any time $\hat{q}_m \in \{0,1\}$, the part of the likelihood containing $\hat{q}_m$ becomes $1$, and any time $\hat{q}_c \in \{0,1\}$, the part of the likelihood containing $\hat{q}_c$ becomes $1$.
 It is more likely that one or both of $\hat{q}_m$ and $\hat{q}_c$ will be 0 or 1 for some $\theta_n$ in a small graph, and if such a $\theta_n$ exists, the Exhaustive algorithm will find it.